montrealrobotics/ur5_realsense_calibration/README.md

 $ catkin_make
 ```

-:star: Before excuting roslaunch command, you should to preform belowing cmd, **Always remember it !**
+:star: Before excuting roslaunch command, you should remember to perform the cmd below, **Always remember it !**

 ```
 cd ~/catkin_ws